I've been an online music writer for over nine years. I love writing about great, forgotten albums.

-The second track, the spaghetti western themed "Hang 'Em High," starts off with an appropriately mysterious whistle and a Clint Eastwood-ian voice asking "What did you say?" the pounding rhythm is then engulfed by guitars and those gang-style vocals.
+The second track, the spaghetti western-themed "Hang 'Em High," starts off with an appropriately mysterious whistle and a Clint Eastwood-esque voice asking "What did you say?" the pounding rhythm is then engulfed by guitars and those gang-style vocals.
 This is followed by the album's lead-off single, "I Hear the Call," a song about what it takes to be a man and a young boy coming of age.
 But a man does not always have to stand on his own as we learn on the next track, "Roverpack," a tale of living free with a band of brothers.
 Four songs in and, so far, every song a gem.

 After the somewhat subdued beauty of "Cheyenne," the bombast returns on the next track.
 "The Gauntlet" sounds a lot like you would expect a song called "The Gauntlet" to sound.
 An in-your-face pounding rhythm with blasts of guitars and vocals.
 It is a song that gets the blood pumping.

 One of the recurring themes in the songs of this album is the mistreatment of Native Americans in America's past.
 "The Ghost Dance" is perhaps the most direct statement the band offers on the subject.
 Like The Toll's "Jonathan Toledo," the song is a forceful reminder that not everyone prospered from the British, French and Spaniards coming to the Americas.
 The next track explains that the band believes in marching to your own beat, even when that makes you "The Loner."